getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 - [Full documentation on Breadcrumbs]({%- link _documentation/enriching-error-data/breadcrumbs.md -%})
 - [Debug Issues Faster with Breadcrumbs](https://blog.sentry.io/2016/05/04/breadcrumbs).

+### Truncating length of strings in events

+After version `5.0.0` we introduced a new option called `maxValueLength`.
+The default value is `250` you can adjust this value according to your needs if your messages are longer than that.

 ### Filter Events & Custom Logic
 Sentry exposes a beforeSend callback which can be used to filter out information or add additional context to the event object.